 Consider law firms beyond your city and state.

-Most large cases are national in scope and deal with frauds against core government programs and institutions, such as Medicare, Medicaid, the IRS, the U.S. Department of Agriculture, HUD, Department of Defense, Department of Homeland Security, the SEC, FEMA, Department of Transportation, etc. What’s far more important that where your lawyer resides, is his or her relationship with officials with the U.S. Department of Justice, and those few U.S. Attorney Offices that actually file cases similar to yours.
+Most large cases are national in scope and deal with frauds against core government programs and institutions, such as Medicare, Medicaid, the IRS, the U.S. Department of Agriculture, HUD, Department of Defense, Department of Homeland Security, the SEC, FEMA, Department of Transportation, etc. The relationship between your lawyer and officials with the U.S. Department of Justice and the relationship between your lawyer and those few U.S. Attorney Offices that actually file cases similar to yours are far more important than where your lawyer resides.

 Check for TAF Education Fund Membership.